folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I think it's time to watch the party die" > Repeated

-* Kendrick begins the second verse with the same line from beginning of the first verse.
+* Kendrick begins the second verse with the same line from the beginning of the first verse.
 Additionally, the chorus ended with Kendrick saying "watch the party die" three times.
 By continuing to repeat this phrase, Kendrick seems to be speaking like someone with an unhealthy obsession with vigilante justice.

 {{< /details >}}